 - In the metadata section you can choose whether to get email notifications when the connection runs or fails to run.

 - Enter a name for your connection and Save your settings.

 Set up and run

-This is where you set up the authentication to allow BlueConic to connect to the Marketo Engage platform.
+In the left sidebar, click Set up and run to configure your account details to allow BlueConic to connect to the Adobe Marketo Engage platform.
 Enter your authentication details in the Setup and run page:

 - Client ID

 - Create an authentication client ID in your Marketo Engage environment and enter it here.

 - Enter the client secret that was generated in the Marketo Engage environment, as explained in the authentication link above.

 - Enter the identity URL of your Marketo Engage environment, which is found in the "Admin > Web Services" menu in the REST API section.
 For more information, see the authentication link above.

 Store the Marketo Lead ID: Select a BlueConic profile property to store the Marketo Lead ID.
 BlueConic will retrieve the Marketo Lead ID from the Marketo cookie when a visitor is online.
 Storing the Lead ID lets you match identifiers using the Marketo Lead ID, instead of the email address in Step 2 of your import and export goals.